 In general, the price of the trip covers everything (see here for what is included).
 There is no 'local payment' required.
 Once we are riding, you will not see a shop or any other place to spend money.
 That's what we mean when we say it's remote.

 The only things which you may need to spend money on after the trip starts are:

-- Over-weight luggage – we include an allowance of 20kg per person on domestic flights; you may need to pay an airline baggage fee for each kg above this (about $4USD).
-If you have more than 20kgs, you may have more gear than you need.
+- Over-weight luggage – there is an allowance of 15kg per person on domestic flights, including hand luggage; you can pay an airline baggage fee if necessary (about $4USD/kg).
+If you have more than 20kgs, you have more gear than you need.

 - Tipping – see below for this vexatious issue.